 Where to get personal loans in Georgia

 Personal loans for all credit scores are available from banks, credit unions and multiple online lenders with national reach.
-Credit unions and online lenders tend to have the lowest interest rates, but you’ll need good to excellent credit to get the best rates.
+Credit unions and online lenders tend to have the lowest interest rates, but you’ll need good to excellent credit to get the best APRs.

-But even if your credit score is less than stellar, you can still try a credit union, online or P2P lender, as they tend to have more flexible underwriting criteria than traditional banks.
+But even if your credit score is less than stellar, you can still try a credit union, online or peer-to-peer (P2P) lender, as they tend to have more flexible underwriting criteria than traditional banks.
 Some online lenders, like Upstart, accept credit scores as low as 300 as long as you can show regular income.

 Personal loans for bad credit borrowers are also available from local installment lenders in Georgia, but rates and fees can start high.
 As always, compare multiple lenders to find the best deal for your credit score.